-The main regulatory body for driving in Saudi Arabia, including issuing licenses, is the Public Security Department of the Ministry of Interior.
-The legal driving age in the Kingdom is 18, however, it isn’t unheard of, especially in rural areas, to see much younger children driving.
-In 2018, the law also changed to allow women to drive legally and as a result, the government had to process far more license applications than ever before.
+The main regulatory body for driving in Saudi Arabia is the Public Security Department of the Ministry of Interior.
+The legal driving age in the Kingdom is 18.
+However, it isn’t unheard of, especially in rural areas, to see much younger children driving.
+In 2018, the law also changed to allow women to drive legally; as a result, the government had to process far more license applications than ever before.

 Fortunately, if you hold a driving license from a neighboring Gulf country, the EU, the US, Canada, Australia, or New Zealand, you will be able to use it in Saudi Arabia.
 Similarly, if you hold an international driver’s license, you can legally drive in the Kingdom.
 The only caveat is that some insurance companies might not insure vehicles under these licenses; so make sure you do your research.
 Similarly, some car rental companies and dealerships may require you to hold a Saudi license in order to insure you.
 Therefore, make sure to shop around before settling on a company.

 If you have a driving license from a country that is not approved, on the other hand, you must go through the whole process of getting a Saudi license, which includes taking a practical driving test.

 Exchanging a foreign driving license in Saudi Arabia